-Have fun combining letters and words and turning it into works of art… many ideas from the simple to more intricate.
+Have fun combining letters and words and turning it into works of art.
+You will find a collection of ideas from the simple to more intricate.

 Now…challenge your kids to see what they come up with!